car-throttle/senna-sockets/README.md

 - Information about "users" (through either the `message.author` properties or `chats[n].user` properties) come directly from our API, which means this implementation runs alongside our platform, and isn't integrated into it.
-This also means that you can integrate it into your own platform by changing the requests made by [the model](./src/model.js) - just ensure that your API returns results in a timely manner and you won't experience any significant delays[1].
+This also means that you can integrate it into your own platform by changing the requests made by [the model](./src/model.js) - just ensure that your API returns results in a timely manner and you won't experience any significant delays
+  <sup>[1]</sup>.

 - You should also notice the lack of authentication when fetching data.
 This is all public data, available for our website &amp; our apps, and it's nothing you can't get from visiting our website.
 But when implementing your own model